rubybassi/handy-note-taker/README.md

 ## Execute
 Clone the repo and in the command line run `npm install` to download all the npm package dependancies which include Express, Nodemon and Nanoid.

-Then invoke the application with command `node server.js` or by using the nodemon script `npm run dev server.js`.
+Then invoke the application with command `node server.js` or by using the nodemon script `npm run dev`.

 ## Usage
 On the client browser, the application will display any stored notes and make these availabe to view and delete.
 The user can also add new notes which send a post request to the server.